Best daily deals

 Not everyone shopping for a smartwatch wants a sporty aesthetic.
 Enter the Withings ScanWatch 2.
 This health-focused hybrid watch offers key tech housed in a traditional watch case.
 With real ticking hands and a miniature display, the watch covertly packs powerful health monitoring tools, including an ECG for atrial fibrillation detection and SpO2 tracking.

 The ScanWatch 2 also adds a temperature sensor to track users’ baseline fluctuations for detailed sleep and cycle tracking.
-These advanced health features keep the watch on par with some of the top smartwatches available, including the Pixel Watch 2.
+These advanced health features keep the watch on par with some top smartwatches, including the Pixel Watch 2.
 On the fitness front, it offers automatic workout detection for more than 40 activities.
-Meanwhile, thanks to its minimal display, the ScanWatch 2 offers 30 days of battery life between charges.
+Meanwhile, due to its minimal display, the ScanWatch 2 offers 30 days of battery life between charges.

 Withings ScanWatch 2Withings ScanWatch 2